cowlicks/GSoC-proposal/proposal.markdown

 Degree: I'll be graduating with two degrees, B.S.
 Math and Physics

-## Project Proposal Information

-### Improving the Sparse Matrix package in Scipy
+## Improving the Sparse Matrix package in Scipy
-(The name of your proposal.
-This should explain in a few words what you plan to do and include the name of your sub-org. e.g. "Mailman: OpenPGP Integration" or "SunPy: Improvements to Mapcube and Image Registration.")
-Proposal Abstract (*)
+### Abstract

+The project has two main parts, adding support for the bool dtype, and having better interaction with numpy.
+Adding bool support will start by writing a specification, implementing it along with a test suite.
+After this, attention will turn to Sparse Matrices interactions with other python/numpy types.
+The goal is functional parity with numpy's ndarrays and matrix objects.

 (A short description of your proposed project) Proposal Detailed Description (*)
 (please include timeline with milestones, preferably weekly ones.
 You may wish to read http://www.booki.cc/gsocstudentguide/ which includes several examples of good proposals with timelines, or our own information at http://wiki.python.org/moin/SummerOfCode/Application)